The Cross of the Good Shepherd: Unique Gilt Sculpture

 Although dirt, dust and grime have accumulated on the gilt surface, and drips (probably from condensation) can be seen on the front surfaces, the underlying gilding is in good shape.

 Surface examination revealed that a water gilding technique was used (although no supporting documentation of the techniques exists in Nevelson’s records).
 To achieve the water gilding, an initial bole (a red clay base) was applied and then covered with squares of gold leaf, which was then burnished to further adhere to the bole.

-The gilding is in good condition, although it is dirty with dust and grime and there are drips down the front surfaces.
-Examination with magnification and ultra violet light indicates that the surface has been coated with a natural resin, probably applied during original construction.
-The resin has a slight yellow/brown hue, dulling the brilliant gold.
+Using magnification and ultraviolet light, the team discovered that the surface had been coated with a natural resin, probably applied during original construction.
+The resin has a slight yellow/brown hue, creating a distinct finish over the brilliant gold.

-Because there has been no other documentation of Nevelson gilding, it is not clear who actually applied the gold leaf.
-However, documented working methods of other Nevelson pieces clearly indicate that Nevelson never surrendered control over executing her artworks, and it can be assumed that although Nevelson might not have personally applied the gold leaf, she had a strong role in managing the process.
+It’s not clear who actually applied the gold leaf.
+There is no documentation of Nevelson gilding.
+However, documented working methods of other Nevelson pieces clearly indicate that Nevelson never surrendered control over executing her artworks.
+As a result it can be assumed that although Nevelson might not have personally applied the gold leaf, she had a strong role in managing the process.